bbenchoff/bbenchoff.github.io/pages/OrthoRoute.md

 ## But Why?

 This is a project born out of necessity.
 Another thing I was working on needed an _enormous_ backplane.
 A PCB with sixteen connectors, with 1,100 pins on each connector.
-That's 17,600 individual pads, and 8,192 airwires that need to be routed  Here, just take a look:
+That's 17,600 individual pads, and 8,192 airwires that need to be routed.
+Here, just take a look:

 ![a view of the backplane, before routing the PCB](/images/ConnM/unroutedbackplane.png)